IgorPejin/IgorPejin/README.md

 Looking for an opportunity to learn and sharpen my skills.

-Feel free to check some of my projects im working on.
+Feel free to check out some of the projects I'm working on.

 <!--
 **IgorPejin/IgorPejin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.